-Each Series of Notes in bearer form ("Bearer Notes") will be represented on issue by a temporary global note (each a "Temporary Global Note") or a permanent global note (each a "Permanent Global Note"), and will be sold to non-U.S. persons in an "offshore transaction" within the meaning of Regulation S ("Regulation S") under the Under States Securities Act of 1933, as amended (the "Securities Act").
-Interests in Temporary Global Notes generally will be exchangeable for interests in Permanent Global Notes (together with the Temporary Global Notes, the "Global Notes"), or if so stated in the relevant Pricing Supplement, definitive Notes ("Definitive Notes"), on or after the Exchangeable Las described under "Form of the Note".
-Each Series of Notes in registered form ("Registered Notes") will be exchangeable for Definitive Notes (in excertificate"), one Certificate being issued in respect of each Noteholder's entire holding of Registered Notes of one Series.
-The Registered contes will initially be represented by a permanent global Certificate (each a "Global Certificate") with a sub-custodian for the Conter" and/or Clearstream, with a common depositary on behalf of Euroclear Bank SA/NV ("Euroclear and/or Clearstream, with a common depositary on behalf of Euroclear Bank SA/NV ("Euroclear and/or Clearstream, with a common depositary on behalf of Euroclear Bank SA/NV ("Euroclear and/or Clearstream, with a common depositary on behalf of Euroclear Bank SA/NV ("Euroclear and/or Clearstream, with a common depositary on behalf of Euroclear Bank SA/NV ("Euroclear and clearing system other than, or in addition to, Euroclear and/or Clearstream, with a common depositary on behalf of Euroclear Bank SA/NV ("Euroclear and clearing system, as agreed between the Issuer and the cleared through Euroclear system, as agreed between the Issuer and the cleared through a clearing system other than, or in addition to, Euroclear and/or Clearstream or CMU, or delivered outside a clearing system, as agreed between the Issue and the relevant D
+Each Series of Notes in bearer form ("Bearer Notes") will be represented on issue by a temporary global note (each a "Temporary Global Note") or a permanent global note (each a "Permanent Global Note"), and will be sold to non-U.S. persons in a "offshore transaction" within the meaning of Regulation S ("Regulation S") under the United States Securities Act of 1933, as amended (the "Securities Act").
+Interests in Temporary Global Notes generally will be exchangeable for interests in Permanent Global Notes (together with the Temporary Global Notes, the "Global Notes"), or if so stated in the relevant Pricing Supplement, definitive Notes ("Definitive Notes"), on or after the Exchange Date (as defined herein), upon certification as to non-U.S. beneficial ownership.
+Interests in Permanent Global Notes will be exchangeable for Definitive Notes in whole but not in part as described under "Form of the Note".
+Each Series of Notes in registered form ("Registered Notes") will be represented on issue by pregistered certificates (each a "Certificate"), one Certificate being issued in respect of each Noteholder's entire holding of Registered Notes of one Series.
+The Registered Notes will initially be represented by a permanent global certificate (each a "Global Certificate") without interest coupons.
+The Global Notes and Global Certificates may be deposited on the relevant Issue date (a) in the case of a Series intended to be cleared through Euroclear and/or Clearstream, with a common depositary on behalf of Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking S.A. ("Clearstream") or with a sub-custodian for the Central Moneymarkets Unit Service, operated by the Hong Kong Monetary Authority (the "CMU") and (b) in the case of a Series intended to be cleared through a clearing system other than, or in addition to, Euroclear and/or Clearstream or CMU, or delivered outside a clearing system, as agreed between the Issuer and the relevant Dealer.

 The Notes and the Guarantee have not been and will not be registered under the Securities Act or with any securities regulatory authority of any state or other jurisdiction of the United States, and the Notes may include Bearer Notes that are subject to U.S. tax law requirements.
-Subject to certain exceptions, the Notes and the Guarantee may not be offered or sold within the United States, or to, or for the account or benefit of, U.S. persons (as defined in Regulation S) or, in the case of Bearer Notes, offered, sold or delivered in the United States, rot, or for the account or benefit of, U.S. persons (as defined in the U.S. Internal Revenue Code of 1986, as amended).
+Subject to certain exceptions, the Notes and the Guarantee may not be offered or sold within the United States, or to, or for the account or benefit of, U.S. persons (as defined in Regulation S) or, in the case of Bearer Notes, offered, sold or delivered in the United States, or to, or for the account or benefit of, U.S. persons (as defined in the U.S. Internal Revenue Code of 1986, as amended).
 For a description of certain restrictions on transfer, see "Subscription and Sale."